Shankhaprakshalana – Yogic Intestinal Cleanse

 The effects, however, are not only physical, such as an improvement in taste and sight.
 When the coarse tensions are removed from the stomach and abdomen, you have the released energy at your disposal, and the body feels light and healthy.
 It becomes easier to calm down, something that facilitates the learning of yoga and meditation.

-Important!
-Even though the intestinal cleansing is simple to perform, it demands guidance by a teacher with personal experience, and should not be done alone, but only together with others in a group.
+Even though the intestinal cleanse is simple to perform, it demands guidance by a teacher with personal experience, and should not be done alone, but only together with others in a group.

-Therefore, we request yoga teachers who haven't tried it themselves or who don't have a proper education, to abstain from using or teaching it till the necessary experience and proper training has been acquired.
-We also request writers not to paraphrase this article in their own words.
-It is based on personal experience and a direct introduction to the method, and it should not be retold as second hand knowledge.
+We ask yoga teachers who haven't tried it themselves or don't have the proper education, to abstain from using or teaching it until they have the necessary experience and training.
+We also request authors not to paraphrase this article in their own words.
+It is based on personal experience and a direct introduction to the method, and should not be retold as second hand knowledge.

-When you decide to come and do the intestinal cleansing it is necessary to set aside a whole day and not make any other plans for the afternoon and evening.
+It is necessary to set aside a whole day and not make any other plans for the afternoon and evening.
 The evening meal should be skipped the day before.
-However, you may eat some fruits and drink water or herbal tea, but no dairy products.
+You may eat some fruits and drink water or herbal tea, but no dairy products.

-If you suffer from an illness tell your teacher before you do the intestinal cleansing.
+If you suffer from any illness, talk to your teacher before doing the intestinal cleanse.

-We have ascertained that some people are allergic to sea salt.
-We therefore suggest using ordinary salt from deep salt mines, one that is free from any anti-caking agent, such as Himalaya Salt or Luisenhaller rock salt.
+We have found that some people have allergy-like reaction to sea salt.
+We suggest using ordinary rock salt that is free from any anti-caking agent.
+We normally use Himalaya Salt or Luisenhaller rock salt.

 The ease with which the water passes through the intestines is also dependent on the temperature of the water.
 It is perfect when it is like warm soup.

-Intestinal cleansing is done by drinking a glass of salt water and performing five simple exercises that help the water to pass through the intestines.
-Afterwards, you again drink a glass of salt water, do the exercises and continue like this.
+The intestinal cleanse is done by drinking a glass of salt water and performing five simple exercises that help the water to pass through the intestines.
+Afterwards, you drink a glass of salt water, do the exercises and continue like this.

 After the sixth glass, you begin to go to the toilet following the exercises.
 Gradually, as you drink more glasses and do the exercises, the water that is evacuated becomes lighter and contains fewer and fewer particles.
 Finally, it is almost as clear as the water you drink, and completely free from particles.

-The intestinal cleansing itself is now over.
-Altogether, sixteen large glasses of salt water, or a little more, are drunk.
-However, do not drink ordinary water during the process nor the following four hours.
+The intestinal cleanse itself is now over.
+Altogether, sixteen large glasses of salt water, or a little more, are consumed.
+Do not drink ordinary water during the process nor the following four hours.

 Stand with the arms stretched over your head, and your hands clasped with the palms up.

 Inhale and rise up on your toes.
-Balance, looking up at your hands, and hold the breath.
+Balance while looking up at your hands, and hold the breath.

 Walk around on your toes, as long as you can hold your breath.